PrestonRooker/DDoorDebugMod/README.md

-give soul: gives 100 soul (sorry reset stats we all loved you :c) unlock weapons: gives you all the weapons unlock spells: gives you all the spells save pos: saves your coordinates. does not include anything else eg. rotation. load pos: loads saved coordinates, locked to the map you saved them on. force load pos: same as above but allows you to load the coords in other maps as well show colliders: cycles between what colliders are shown. load visible colliders: loads all visible colliders into memory to then be shown accrding to the above option.
+give soul: gives 100 soul (sorry reset stats we all loved you :c) unlock weapons: gives you all the weapons unlock spells: gives you all the spells save pos: saves your coordinates for the current map. does not include anything else eg. rotation. load pos: loads saved coordinates for the current map. save gpos: saves over the global position, which is shared across maps. save gpos: loads the global position, which is shared across maps. show colliders: cycles between what colliders are shown. load visible colliders: loads all visible colliders into memory to then be shown accrding to the above option.
 freecam: allows you to look with the mouse. (og creator intended this to be a full on fps fly but it's non-functional)